adityachandra512/movieapp/README.md

-Here's a professional README file for your React Native app:

----

 # MovieApp 🎬
 A sleek React Native app designed to display movie information using the [TVmaze API](https://www.tvmaze.com/api).
 The app offers a Netflix-inspired UI with features like a splash screen, home screen, search screen, and details screen.